TwistPHP/TwistPHP/docs/examples/routes/9-restful.md

 You can use routes to create a REST API that can have a multitude of uses, for example the TwistPHP Ajax server, Inline file uploader and of course a REST API.

-To use RESTful routing you will need a Controller that extends *BaseREST* or *BaseRESTUser*.
+To use RESTful routing you will need a Controller that extends *BaseREST*, *BaseRESTKey* or *BaseRESTUser*.

-## BaseREST (Base Controller with API Key)
+## BaseREST (Base Controller with no authentication)
-BaseREST requires an API Key to make valid requests to the controller functions, the API Keys are stored in the apikeys database table.
-You can add/edit and manage the API keys though the framework manager.
-IP address restrictions can also be setup along with the API key.
+BaseREST dosn't require authentication to make valid requests to the controller functions.

-Create a new file called `BasicAPI.controller.php` in your `/app/Controllers` directory:
+Create a new file called `OpenAPI.controller.php` in your `/app/Controllers` directory:

 ```php
 <?php